 Politics aside, the federal government encourages financial institutions to bank the industry.
 The U.S. Department of the Treasury, FinCEN, and the FDIC do so via written guidance and examination practice, and the U.S. Department of Justice (DOJ) and Congress do so via legislative protection from law enforcement.
 The DOJ is prohibited from deploying any resources against state licensees under the Rohrabacher-Blumenauer Amendment.
 The U.S. Department of the Treasury, via FinCEN, issued guidance to financial institutions in 2014 to encourage the availability of financial services.
 You can read FinCEN’s full statement here.

-David Barr, Director of Communications for the FDIC, told FINCANN that their agency’s position on member institutions banking the cannabis industry is limited to directing their examiners to follow this FinCEN guidance as a supplement to current KYC/AML compliance protocols.
-In fact, this FinCEN guidance is noted or footnoted with the BSA AML Examination Manual in three instances.
-In addition to the FDIC, the Federal Reserve, CFPB, NCUA, OCC and state liaisons all follow this manual.
+David Barr, Director of Communications for the FDIC, privately advised Fincann that their agency’s position on member institutions banking the cannabis industry is limited to directing their examiners to follow this FinCEN guidance as a supplement to current KYC/AML compliance protocols.
+In fact, this FinCEN guidance is noted or footnoted within the standard 400+ page FFIEC Examination Manual in three instances.
+In addition to the FDIC, all Federal Reserve, CFPB, NCUA, OCC and state liaison examiners follow this manual.